 Actually, don’t even consider yourself to be an investor…but instead, a long-term partner in those businesses.

 Once you adopt this mindset, it becomes much easier to maintain a long-term outlook, regardless of what commentators, talking heads in the media, and analysts are saying.
 It becomes easy to tame fear and greed and hold onto shares, regardless of which direction prices are heading.

 Why?
 Because these prices are fairly inconsequential.
 They’re not what is going to allow you to reach that aforementioned financial freedom.
 No, that opportunity is created by the dividends each share produces.

 By focusing on passive income, rather than share price movement, ignoring short-term volatility becomes possible.
-And, as the dividends that you collect begin to roll in and compound, it becomes easier and easier to do so.
+And, as the dividends you collect begin to roll in and compound, it becomes easier and easier to do so.

 Sure, no equity dividend is ever guaranteed.
 Dividends can be cut at any time.
-Yet, when you partner with blue chip companies with strong sales, earnings, and cash flows, the dividends that they pay aren’t just reliable, they’re predictable.
+Yet, when you partner with blue chip companies with strong sales, earnings, and cash flows, the dividends they pay aren’t just reliable, they’re predictable.